Eric-Pk/DS5690-midtermproject/README.md

 ## Questions for Discussion

-1. Question 1: <!-- Placeholder for the first chosen topic and question for discussion -->
+1. Question 1: what aspect do you think this methodology can be improved in the future?
-2. Question 2: <!-- Placeholder for the second chosen topic and question for discussion -->
+2. Question 2: what is the limitation for this methodology?

 ## Resources